egeoffrey/docs/docs/setup/gui.md

                 * "*Database*": eGeoffrey's database status and size
                 * "*Gateway*": get access to eGeoffrey's message bus
                 * "*Advanced Editor*": manually edit any eGeoffrey's YAML configuration files
-                * "*Icons*": icon library to select the name of an icon whenever this is requested by a configuaration wizard
+                * "*Icons*": icon library to select the name of an icon whenever this is requested by a configuration wizard

             * "*Help*": get help on eGeoffrey